Hearing Aid Buying Guide: What To Expect Before You Buy

 Where to Buy Hearing Aids

-There are a variety of locations where hearing aids can be purchased, but the most common are private audiology practices or hearing aid dispensing chains.
-Having worked in both settings, I can safely say that they can each provide quality hearing solutions.
+There are a variety of locations where hearing aids can be purchased.
+However, the most common places are private audiology practices or hearing aid dispensing chains.
+Having worked in both settings, I can safely say they can each provide quality hearing solutions.

-If you have complex hearing needs, such as recurrent ear infections or a sudden, unexplained hearing loss, it’s probably best to go to an audiologist.
-Otherwise, it’s probably best to consider the quality of care, cost, location, and rapport with the provider when choosing.
+If you have complex hearing needs — such as recurrent ear infections or sudden, unexplained hearing loss — it’s probably best to go to an audiologist.
+Otherwise, consider the quality of care, cost, location, and rapport with the provider when choosing.

-Keep in mind that audiologists often work for a hearing aid dispensing chain (I know many that do), and both audiologists and dispensers can provide excellent quality care.
+Remember that audiologists often work for a hearing aid dispensing chain (I know many that do), and both can provide excellent quality care.
 Like any profession, the quality of care will vary from individual to individual.
-Something to consider, though, is that the primary goal of a hearing aid dispensing chain is always to sell hearing aids, whether or not this addresses your issues.
+Something to consider, though, is that the primary goal of a hearing aid dispensing chain is always to sell hearing aids — whether or not this addresses your issues.

 Audiologists vs. Hearing Aid Dispensers